NCAR/ccpp-framework/doc/briefing.md

 - **Constituents overhaul** — three proposals on the table (`doc/constituents_overhaul.md` §8); decision pending a meeting and gating the framework setter additions.  `followups.md` FU-020, FU-003.
-- **Enforce `protected`** — a scheme can currently write a host variable the host marked read-only; original capgen errored, capgen v1 does not.
-  FU-014.
 - **Codegen-time scheme-registration cross-check** — today's check is at runtime.
 FU-002.
 - **Nested-subcycle `ccpp_loop_counter` semantics** — resolves to the
   outermost counter.
 FU-001.
 - **Transient shims** — `--legacy-mode`, `--gfs-dim-aliases`,
   `--legacy-auto-clone-constituents`, CAM-SIMA's `capgen_compat/`, each with an explicit removal trigger.
-FU-010 … FU-013.
+FU-010 … FU-013.  `--legacy-mode`
+  and `--gfs-dim-aliases` are now pinned by production hosts — see the status note in §6.3b before planning a removal.
+- **Merge `feature/capgen-v1` to `develop`, and delete capgen v0 +
+  `ccpp-prebuild`** — one operation, gated on CAM-SIMA's transition to v1.
+Three host models already build from the feature branch, so until then it is a release branch in all but name.
+FU-034.

-Landed since this section was first written: the validator host-metadata check (FU-008, 2026-06-01).
+Landed since this section was first written: the validator host-metadata check (FU-008, 2026-06-01) and `protected` enforcement (FU-014, 2026-07-29 — a scheme can no longer write a host variable the host marked read-only; both the metadata-level and resolver-level checks are in).
 Closed as *decided against*: suppressing `ccpp_host_constituents.F90` when unused (FU-009) — see that row for why, and do not re-propose it.

 ### 7.2 Intentionally NOT supported